Tell us about your role…

 My role is so varied.
 On one given day I can be doing business invoicing and getting the accounts together and then holding 1-1’s with the team, running training sessions or having business planning discussions with the management team.
 I am connected to every aspect of the business in one way or another, which keeps things busy but interesting.

-I am also responsible for all our third-party supplier relationships such as Blick Rothenburg (accountants), Chalkline (IT support), Bulb (energy supplier), Atlas (cleaning contractors).
+I am also responsible for all our third-party supplier relationships such as Blick Rothenburg (accountants), Chalkline (IT support), Octopus (energy supplier), Atlas (cleaning contractors).

 The business has grown by five people in the last year alone, which has meant my role has developed from managing everyone directly, to instating two Heads of Department who oversee the Client Relationship Management and Technical Analyst teams.
 Though this means less direct reports, it means more responsibility and higher expectations.

 One of my main focuses over the course of the last few years has been to develop the First Wealth Academy and ensure the development of team members who want to progress in their careers.
 I am heavily involved in the planning and training sessions it takes to get people upskilled to the level we insist on in the business.